 Team Recognition Award

-The Team Recognition Award recognizes a team of Western employees who exemplify cooperation, collaboration, and open communication.
+The Team Recognition Award recognizes a cross-departmental team of Western employees who exemplify cooperation, collaboration, and open communication.
 The team receiving the award must be comprised of a core group of integral team players who actively worked in partnership on a project that significantly advanced one or more of the three core themes of the strategic plan: Advancing Inclusive Success, Increasing Washington Impact, and/or Enhancing Academic Excellence.

 Selection Criteria